NawelZk/Large_scale_computational_modelling_of_the_M1_and_M2_synovial_macrophages_in_Rheumatoid_Arthritis/README.md

-# A computational framework to build and calibrate large-scale Boolean models
+# Large scale computational modelling of the M1 and M2 synovial macrophages in Rheumatoid Arthritis

 - In this directory, you will find all the files and scripts used to generate and calibrate the RA M1 and M2 macrophage models using prior knowledge and RNA-seq data analysis.